Sites

 If you choose a different name, make sure the site path name (seen below the Display name) is set to hmdb - as this will be used throughout the tutorial.

-3. Add the Movie DB app to the site - by selecting it in the Applications form field.
+3. Add your app to the site - by selecting it in the Applications form field.

 Sites acts as scopes in the content structure.
 By adding an app to the site, you effectively allow editors to create content based on the app within this scope.